Strategic Design + Product Vision

 Discovery + Team Alignment

 To begin, we needed to align the team around a future-focused, user-centered vision for the x360 platform and secure stakeholder buy-in.
-Our workshop aimed to bridge knowledge gaps, analyze workflows, and envision a cohesive, aspirational experience.
+We aimed to bridge knowledge gaps, analyze workflows, and envision a cohesive, aspirational experience.
 We focused on defining the platform’s ultimate potential and exploring future possibilities without being limited by current constraints such as technology, resources, or market conditions.

 Goal Setting Workshop